technofocus-pte/fortifydatasecpurvwdepth/Lab Guides/Lab-01/Lab 1 — Managing Sensitive Information Types-TF-v9July2025.md

 that recognizes the pattern of employee IDs near the keywords "Employee" and "ID".

-1. In **Microsoft Edge** browser address bar, enter the following URL to open Microssoft Purview:
+1. Open an InPrivate Window in your Edge browser, enter the following URL in the address bar to open Microssoft Purview portal:
     +++**https://purview.microsoft.com**+++, then log in as
     **Patti Fernandez** using the
     username **PattiF@WWLxXXXXXX.onmicrosoft.com** and the User Password